 In all cases deniers allow personal political, or religious, belief on very specific issues to trump a scientific process that shapes every other aspect of their lives.
 They are all-too willing to allow scientific authority to determine the contours of their life in everything from food safety to Internet protocols.
 They demur to the painstaking effort and heroic study of nature scientists give to their subjects in a thousand, thousand other domains of their life, without complaint.

-These other areas of scientific inquiry are given a pass from the deniers either because they don't conflict with pre-established belief or because these deniers have been granted the luxury ignorance in our world of technological miracles.
+These other areas of scientific inquiry are given a pass from the deniers either because they don't conflict with pre-established beliefs or because these deniers have been granted the luxury of ignorance in our world of technological miracles.
 They never have to spend a moment thinking about how the electric current makes it to their computers or how radio waves animate their favorite talk-radio show.
 Perhaps its time for them to step up and take their words seriously.

-Beyond that the questions are all about policy, not science.
+Beyond that that "yes" the questions are all about policy, not science.
 People need to make that distinction.
 If they can't, then it's time, perhaps, for them to be consistent.
 Don't pick and choose between the science you like and the ones you deny.
 Chose between science and no science at all.

 Hand in your cell phones, please.